Deputy Prime Minister of Samoa

 The deputy prime minister of the Independent State of Samoa (Sui Palemia o le Malo Tuto’atasi o Sāmoa) is the deputy head of government of Samoa.
 The deputy prime minister is a member of the Legislative Assembly and cabinet, and is appointed by the O le Ao o le Malo (head of state) on the advice of the prime minister.
-The incumbent, Toelupe Poumulinuku Onesemo of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party, has served since 2025.
+The incumbent, Mulipola Anarosa Ale Molioʻo of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party, has served since 26 May 2026.